notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 [Carbon Buzz](http://www.carbonbuzz.org/) is a project that collects private data about building energy usage.
 The platform allows building owners/designers to upload their building performance data, and then to compare their building against the body of existing buildings.
 (Taking into account the type of building etc.) People can be nervous about releasing this information publicly, so the comparison can provide comparisons without specifics.

-## a stab at a data format
+## A stab at a data format

 It seems like a fairly straight forward time series data collection exercise, but...

-## a stab at some kind of ethical framework
+## A stab at some kind of ethical framework

 This is just me sketching to get the ball rolling.
 I'm sure that there are lots of bad edge cases wrapped up in here.

+When I say _individuals_ I mean the person being tracked, when I say _organisations_ I mean whoever is doing the tracking.

-* individuals must be able to opt out[^10]
+* Individuals must be able to opt out[^10]
-* individuals must have access to all the data that pertains specifically to them
+* Individuals must have access to all the data that pertains specifically to them[^11]
-* organisations must not be able to make decisions based on an individual's data
+* Organisations must not be able to make decisions based on an individual's data
+* Organisations must be held accountable for any bad outcomes (whatever that means) that come from their use of the data. (horrible wording)
+* The inability to query the data at an individual's grain must also be unavailable to law enforcement, GCHQ, NSA etc.
-* the data must be queryable by everyone (public data)
+* The data must be queryable by everyone (public data)
 * It must be possible to remove population bias from the data [^8]